-- WUSC LC Catalyst fund: Use your annual WUSC Local Committee catalyst fund ($250) to send a Local Committee representative or to split the cost between a few representatives.
+- WUSC Local Committee Catalyst fund: Use your annual WUSC Local Committee catalyst fund ($250) to pay for a Local Committee representative registration or to split the cost between a few representatives.
 Apply for it on My Committee – just make sure to explain how the funds will be used for Forum attendance.

-- Institutional support: Approach your university administration to sponsor your attendance.
+- Institutional support: Approach your university administration, faculty and/or Student Union to sponsor your attendance.
 This is a great way to represent your institution at a high profile learning event.
 We have a letter template ready to help your Local Committee.

-- Fundraising and administrative finances: You can use leftover fundraising or administrative finances from your Local Committee.
+- Fundraising: You can host a fundraiser, use leftover fundraising or administrative finances from your Local Committee.

 Still not sure where to begin?
 Contact the campus team for tips and ideas: [email protected]

 Official sponsors of the International Forum may receive FREE passes to the event as part of their sponsorship package.
-Please contact Stephanie Leclair at firstname.lastname@example.org for more information.
+Please contact Serena Thomson at [email protected] for more information.